What Does Genesis 19:24-25 Mean?

 Genesis 19:26

-Lot’s wife looks back and becomes a pillar of salt, highlighting the cost of disobedience even after rescue.
+Records Lot’s wife looking back and becoming a pillar of salt, emphasizing the cost of hesitation in fleeing sin.

 Connections Across Scripture